 Located in the heart of Crown Hall, the Graham Resource Center (GRC) offers space, collections, and services in support of the curricula and intellectual life of the College of Architecture.
 To keep services flexible and responsive to learners' needs, staff collaborate closely with faculty.
 To be a strong and reliable partner in research and education, the GRC is fully integrated into daily life at the College of Architecture.

-Two special research resources augment the GRC reference collections: works on Chicago's history, peoples, land, and architecture comprise the first, putting Chicago and its built environment into context; the second, our "Mies Collection," features a comprehensive Ludwig Mies van der Rohe bibliography and study collection, as well as materials relating to the history of Illinois Tech's campus and faculty.
+Two special research resources augment the GRC reference collections: works on Chicago's history, peoples, land, and architecture comprise the first, putting into context Chicago and its built environment; the second, our "Mies Collection," features a comprehensive Mies van der Rohe bibliography and study collection, as well as materials relating to the history of Illinois Tech's campus and faculty.

-The center, located on the 14th floor of the IIT Tower, contains a variety of materials dealing with professional and applied ethics, as well as how ethical and social issues arise in scientific research and emerging technologies.
+The center, located in Hermann Hall, contains a variety of materials dealing with professional and applied ethics, as well as how ethical and social issues arise in scientific research and emerging technologies.
 Home to the Ethics Codes Collection, the largest collection of codes and ethics and guidelines in the world, the library provides bibliographic assistance to students and researchers and assists visiting scholars and practitioners.

-A depository library for the Food and Agriculture Organization of the United Nations, the library provides digital access to all of the Paul V. Galvin Library’s databases, as well as services such as interlibrary loan, web-based document delivery, and library instruction.
+A depository library for the Food and Agriculture Organization of the United Nations (FAO), the library provides digital access to all of the Galvin Library’s databases, as well as services such as interlibrary loan, web-based document delivery, and library instruction.

 McCormick Tribune Campus Center (MTCC)

 The McCormick Tribune Campus Center is all about students.
-Find programs, services, and facilities such as the Welcome Desk, Mail and Copy Center, Global Grounds coffee café, student organization offices, WIIT (the student-run radio station), recreation area with ping pong and pool tables, the campus bookstore, 7-Eleven, wireless study areas, meeting rooms, event spaces, and much more.
+Find programs, services, and facilities such as the Welcome Desk, Mail and Copy Center, Global Grounds coffee café, The Commons dining hall, Center Court dining, student organization offices, WIIT (the student-run radio station), table tennis and pool, the campus bookstore, 7-Eleven, wireless study areas, meeting rooms, and event spaces.
 Go to a movie, see a concert, attend a lecture or social event, study, volunteer, grab a coffee or tea, and just hang out in the MTCC.

 Academic term building hours (excluding holidays) are:

-The use of space in The McCormick Tribune Campus Center and the Hermann Hall Conference Center is available to Illinois Tech departments and recognized student organizations.
+Use of space in the McCormick Tribune Campus Center and the Hermann Hall Conference Center is available to Illinois Tech departments and recognized student organizations.
 Space may be requested by student organizations through the Office of Campus Life.
-For all other departments, space may be requested through the Office of Event Services.
-For further information, you may visit iit.edu/event-services.
+For all other departments space may be requested through the Office of Event Services.
+For further information, you may visit web.iit.edu/event-services.